 - Customers use services that are designed to operate globally, including the following:

-- Email marketing sending used to send marketing messaging globally as configured by the customer.
+- Email marketing to send marketing messaging globally as configured by the customer.

 - Azure Active Directory, which may store Active Directory data globally.
-You can find more information here.
+More information: What is Azure Active Directory?

 - Azure Multi-Factor Authentication, which may store Multi-Factor Authentication data globally.
-You can find more information here.
+More information: How it works: Azure Multi-Factor Authentication.

 - Customer data collected during the onboarding process by the Microsoft Office 365 Admin Center.
-You can find more information here.
+More information: About the Microsoft 365 admin center.